Honey Insurance launches with $15.5M AUD, the largest seed round ever for an Australian tech startup – TechCrunch

 Joffe said another problem in Australia is underinsurance, which affects about four out of five Australians.
 Last year, 183,000 home claims were declined or withdrawn, and the average claim size was $8,400, up 16% from the year before.
 As a result, each year customers need to pay a total of $1.5 billion out of pocket.

-To address underinsurance, Honey Insurance has taken steps like a 30% safety margin for a customer’s sum insured and four time the usual home office coverage, to the value of $20,000.
+To address underinsurance, Honey Insurance has taken steps like a 30% safety margin for a customer’s sum insured and four times the usual home office coverage, to the value of $20,000.

-“We have far more electronics in our houses than 20 years ago, and we work far more from home than before COVID—it makes sense your insurance policy should take this into account,” Joffe said.
+“We have far more electronics in our houses than 20 years ago, and we work far more from home than before COVID — it makes sense your insurance policy should take this into account,” Joffe said.

 In a statement, David Carter, CEO of RACQ, said, “Investing in Honey Insurance is an opportunity to share in the innovation and increase the scale of our insurance portfolio to benefit our 1.8 million members and their communities.”